lyudaio/grantsdump/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to `mysql-grants-dump`!
+Thank you for your interest in contributing to `mysql-grantsdump`!

 ## Code of Conduct